#1 Home Improvement Retailer

 Celebrate Springtime Gardening

-On beautiful spring days, tidy the yard before everything blooms in earnest.
-You can also add beauty and interest with water features, hardscaping, and stonework.
-Don't forget to sweep out the gazebo and clean the shed in preparation for spring, too.
-No matter what outdoor projects you choose to tackle and which plants you need, you'll find that The Home Depot Pleasant Ridge Garden Center is your local plant nursery to help you enjoy your spring activities to the fullest.
+On spring days, tidy the yard before everything blooms in earnest.
+You can also add beauty and interest with stonework, hardscaping, and water features.
+Don't forget to clean out the shed and sweep the gazebo in preparation for spring, too.
+No matter what outdoor projects you choose to tackle and which plants you need, when you search for your local plant nursery, you'll find that The Home Depot Pleasant Ridge Garden Center is the local plant nursery to help you enjoy your spring activities to the fullest.

 Plant Hardiness Zones Explained

-For example, you could transplant bell peppers outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
-For best results, choose plants in your zone number or less.
-In other words, a Zone 6 garden can support plants listed as Zones 1–6.
+For example, you could plant bell pepper seedlings outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
+The plants that'll thrive in your area are in your zone — plus all the zones numbered less than that.
+In other words, a Zone 9 garden can support plants listed as Zones 1–9.
 You can plant seeds indoors roughly a month before you can plant them outside, known as direct sow.
-Be sure to read your seed packet for details.
-If you start seeds a little later than recommended, it's not ideal, but it should even out as time passes.
+Always read your seed packet for details.
+If you start your seeds later than recommended, it's not ideal, but it will likely even out as time passes.

 Plant Seeds Outside With Direct Sow